202C-Pilot/202C-Master-Course/syllabus.md

 ## Course Requirements and Grading

-You will complete five projects for this course, participate in weekly class discussions, and complete weekly writing activities.
+You will complete five projects for this course, participate in weekly class discussions, and complete weekly writing workshops.

 |  Assignment         | Grade Value |
 |---                  |---          |